-Location of Educational Records: Educational records at Westminster are located as follows: (a) academic records are kept by the Dean of Faculty and the Registrar in Westminster Hall; (b) records on student life including records on student housing, organizations, and disciplinary matters are kept by the Dean of Student Life in Westminster Hall; (c) health records are kept by the Director of Counseling and Health Services in Westminster Hall (d) records on student financial affairs are kept by the Vice President for Business & Finance in Westminster Hall and by the Director of Financial Aid in the Enrollment Services/Financial Aid offices in Champ; (e) placement records are kept by the Director of Career Services in Newnham Hall; (f) internship records are kept by the internship coordinator in Newnham Hall (g) athletic records are kept by the Director of Athletics located in the Westminster Gymnasium.
+Location of Educational Records: Educational records at Westminster are located as follows:

+- 1. academic records are kept by the Dean of Faculty and the Registrar in Westminster Hall; - 2. records on student life including records on student housing, organizations, and disciplinary matters are kept by the Dean of Student Life in Westminster Hall; - 3. health records are kept by the Director of Counseling and Health Services in Westminster Hall - 4. records on student financial affairs are kept by the Vice President for Business & Finance in Westminster Hall and by the Director of Financial Aid in the Enrollment Services/Financial Aid offices in Champ; - 5. career service records are kept by the Director of Career Services in Newnham Hall; - 6. internship records are kept by the internship coordinator in Newnham Hall - 7. athletic records are kept by the Director of Athletics located in the Westminster Gymnasium.